Marriage Boot Camp

-The fifteenth season of the series (the third season of Marriage Boot Camp: Reality Stars Family Edition) premiered on October 11, 2019.
+The fifteenth season of the series (the fourth season of Marriage Boot Camp: Reality Stars - Family Edition) premiered on October 11, 2019.

-On January 8, 2020, it was announced that the sixteenth season of the series (the eleventh season of Marriage Boot Camp: Reality Stars Hip Hop Edition) would premiere on February 6, 2020.
+On January 8, 2020, it was announced that the sixteenth season of the series (the second season of Marriage Boot Camp: Hip Hop Edition) would premiere on February 6, 2020.

-On May 20, 2020, it was announced that the seventeenth season of the series (the twelfth season of Marriage Boot Camp: Reality Stars Hip Hop Edition) would premiere on July 2, 2020.
+On May 20, 2020, it was announced that the seventeenth season of the series (the third season of Marriage Boot Camp: Hip Hop Edition) would premiere on July 2, 2020.

 Synopsis

 The first two seasons of Marriage Boot Camp chronicle the lives of five couples from previous seasons of Bridezillas as they move into one house together for approximately ten days in order to save their marital bonds.
 Following the second season, the show chronicles the lives of five couples from various reality shows.
 The couples do a number of exercises to see if their marriages are worth saving.
 In the end, the couples decide if they should divorce or make up.
 Leading the program for the first seven seasons is marriage counselor team Jim Carroll and his wife Elizabeth.